tmroyal/OptionSetter.js/README.md

 to the `setObject`, and returns the `setObject`.

 If any value in the options object fails validation, an error is thrown.
 (This behavior can be customized using `optionSetter.setFailedValidationAction`.)

+The errPrefix simplifies the validation of whether a property is included in setOptions.

 Note: any properties not referenced in the `defaultsObject` but included in the `optionsObject` are added to `setObject` without validation.